Lightstreamer/Lightstreamer-kafka-connector/README.md

 > [!IMPORTANT]
 > This configuration implements the same concepts already presented in the [Record Mapping](#record-mapping-fieldfield_name) section.

-The list of mappings between Kafa records and Ligtstreamer fields.
+The list of mappings between Kafka records and Lightstreamer fields.
 The list should describe a set of subscribable fields in the following form:

  `[fieldName1]:[extractionExpression1],[fieldName2]:[extractionExpressionN],...,[fieldNameN]:[extractionExpressionN]`

-where the Lightstreamer field `[fieldNameX]` whill hold the data extracted from a deserialized Kafka record using the _Data Extraction Language_ `[extractionExpressionX]`.
+where the Lightstreamer field `[fieldNameX]` will hold the data extracted from a deserialized Kafka record using the _Data Extraction Language_ `[extractionExpressionX]`.

 - **Type:** list